erictepper/hospital-universal-manager/README.md

 ###### Bugs to Fix
 1. Fix "Patients scheduled for all services" query under the StaffView.
-2. Fix StringIndexOutOfBoundsException when no columns are selected under StaffView.searchRecords().
+2. Fix StringIndexOutOfBoundsException when no columns are selected under RecepView.searchRecords() and StaffView.searchRecords().